-Unlikely to satisfy ARW requirement Likely to satisfy ARW requirement Essay describing a new case about the rights of homeless people Essay assessing current homelessness and proposing new legislative approach Business agreement based entirely (or nearly so) on a model or form document Business agreement requiring substantial transactional analysis and problem- solving Moot court brief relying on facts supplied by competition organizers Clinic brief or amicus brief requiring development of facts and presenting novel legal arguments
+Unlikely to satisfy ARW requirement Likely to satisfy ARW requirement Essay describing a new case about the rights of homeless people Essay assessing current homelessness and proposing new legislative approach

 Permission and Credits

 ARW papers are usually written under the supervision of a full-time faculty member.
 Supervision by an adjunct faculty member is permitted only if the paper is completed as part of an ARW-designated course taught by that adjunct faculty member or, in rare circumstances, if the paper is completed as part of an Independent Research Project.